Source: City of Toronto Precribed Burn Notices April 2008/2019

 Successes of the High Park Burn Program

-The natural fire cycle had been suppressed in High Park for over 100 years, and although regular fires have only been occurring since 2000, large improvements are already being observed in the distribution and health of native plant species in the park.
+The natural fire cycle had been suppressed in High Park for over 100 years.
+With fairly regular fires occurring since 2000, large improvements have been observed in the distribution and health of native plant species in the park.

 High Park is home to many rare and important species that are thriving from prescribed burning.
 Species in the drier savannah areas are showing large success in expansion such as dryland blueberry, Indian grass, big bluestem, woodland sunflower, sky-blue aster, and a variety of goldenrods and sedges.
 Wild lupine populations have exhibited an immediate response, with increases in patch size as well as seed production.